Portfolio Analysis Based on Markowitz Stochastic Dominance Criteria: A Behavioral Perspective: Application to Industry Portfolio Analysis

 \subsection{Empirical Test Specification}

-Our empirical analysis employs a rolling estimation window of 36 months, which shifts ahead by a 12-month period at a time.
+Our empirical analysis employs a rolling estimation window of $n = 36$ months, which shifts ahead by a 12-month period at a time.
 Using this estimation approach, our dataset yields a total of 59 overlapping 3-year periods Jan/1964 -- Dec/1966, Jan/1965 -- Dec/1967, \dots, Jan/2022 -- Dec/2024.
 For each 3-year estimation period, we solve two MILP problems \textbf{M1} (MSD), and \textbf{M2} (MWSD) with two threshold parameter values $d^-=d^+=0.18$ (see Section \ref{sec4}).
-Specifically, for each MILP problem, we test particularly two reference points: (i) the risk-free rate $(r=rf)$, and (ii) the median of benchmark returns $(r=md)$, i.e., $r=\text{median}(Y)$.
-The underlying state-space $S$ of each MILP problem is built using the corresponding return observations of the base assets $X_{1}, \dots, X_{49}$.
-If the reference point $r$ is not directly observable, e.g., the risk-free rate does not coincide with any of the state-specific returns of the benchmark market portfolio $Y$, then the state-space $S$ is augmented by a zero-probability state whose state-specific return is set to the geometric mean of the monthly T-bill rates (see also \citealt{XuLiesio2025}).
+As part of our sensitivity analysis, preliminary tests were conducted to help determine the appropriate values for these parameters in the MILP problem \textbf{M2} (MWSD).
+Specifically, it follows from \eqref{eq:implied_mwsd_relation} that if $X \succeq_{0.18}^{0.18} Y$, then the established dominance also holds for any values greater than $d^-=d^+=0.18$, whereas for values sufficiently below $d^-=d^+=0.18$, only FSD can be found in most test cases.
+Moreover, for each MILP problem, we test particularly two reference points: (i) the risk-free rate $(r=rf)$, and (ii) the median of benchmark returns $(r=md)$, i.e., $r=\text{median}(Y)$.
+The underlying state-space $S$ of each MILP problem is built using the corresponding return observations of the base assets $X_{1}, \dots, X_{49}$, with a vector of equal state probabilities $p=(\frac{1}{36}, \dots, \frac{1}{36})$.
+As is common in the SD-based portfolio optimization literature, the general probabilistic assumption here is that each state $s_i \in S$ is equally likely to be realized and historical vectors of the base asset returns can represent plausible scenarios of future return outcomes (\citealt{PostEtAl2018}, see also \citealt{Xu2024}).
+If the reference point $r$ is not directly observable, e.g., the risk-free rate does not coincide with any of the state-specific returns of the benchmark market portfolio $Y$, then the state-space $S$ is augmented by a zero-probability state whose state-specific return is set to the geometric mean of the monthly T-bill rates (see also \citealt{XuLiesio2026}).
 The MILP problems \textbf{M1} (MSD) and \textbf{M2} (MWSD) were implemented in Python and solved by Gurobi 11.0.3.
 The computations were undertaken on a university-managed High Performance Computing (HPC) cluster facility.